Best DDoS Attack Tools Online

 LOIC is a clear flooding tool that can trigger massive volumes of HTTP, UDP, or TCP traffic to expose a server to heavy network load.
 LOIC was originally developed to assist developers to direct heavy traffic towards their servers for testing.

 Anonymous, a Hacktivist group would later use LOIC to initiate integrated DDoS attacks.
 LOIC would later get the Hivemind feature that allows users to direct a copy of LOIC at an IRC server.
 It then relocates control of the server to the main user who can then transmit commands over IRC to connected LOIC clients concurrently.
 This setup allowed more effective DDoS tools attacks.

 The hping DDoS tool is a primary command-line utility that is comparable to the ping utility.
 It comes with more functionality than transmitting an ICMP echo request.
 Hping can send massive TCP traffic volumes to the target while imitating the IP address to make it appear random.
 Hping can also come from a certain user-defined source.
-Hping is a popular robust tool that many cyber criminals prefer.
+Hping is a popular robust tool that many cybercriminals prefer.

-Many of the slow and more complex DDoS attacks depend on easy to use tools to execute hard to detect service denial strikes.
+Many of the slow and more complex DDoS attacks depend on easy-to-use tools to execute hard-to-detect service denial strikes.
 Slowloris generates a DoS condition on a server by adopting a slow HTTP request.

 Through transmitting HTTP headers to the intended website in small chunks slowly the server, it compels the server to wait for the headers.
 When numerous connections are launched to the server in this way, handling legitimate requests becomes difficult.

 #Refref relies on vulnerabilities in the SQL software database that facilitates injection attacks.
 This tool compels a target server into using a unique SQL function that generates SQL expressions repeatedly.